sudar/email-log/README.md

 **Tested up to:** 3.7.1
 **Stable tag:** 1.6

-Logs every email sent through WordPress.
-Compatible with WPMU too.
+Logs every email sent through WordPress

 ## Description ##

-Logs every email sent through WordPress.
-Compatible with WPMU too.
+Logs every email sent through WordPress and provides a UI where you can view them.

 ### Viewing logged emails